William-Thompson12/Buckets/README.md

                 - A button linked to another popup display -> a key for stats.

             - Team Logos
-                - Data is fetched from API -> `https://api-nba-v1.p.rapidapi.com/players/teamId/${teamId}` and then sorted by function renderTeams(nbaTeamDataArr)
+                - Data is fetched from API -> `https://api-nba-v1.p.rapidapi.com/players/teamId/${teamId}`
-                - Then function -> findPlayerRoster(playerTeam) takes each player and sorts them based on which team they play for.
+                - Then function -> findPlayerRoster(playerTeam) takes each player and maps them.
                 - Link to wiki at the bottom of the page for more information on each team.

             - NBA Experts